rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 ## Passing stage-specific flags to `rustc`

 `x.py` allows you to pass stage-specific flags to `rustc` when bootstrapping.
-The `RUSTFLAGS_STAGE_0`, `RUSTFLAGS_STAGE_1` and `RUSTFLAGS_STAGE_2`
-environment variables pass the given flags when building stage 0, 1, and 2 artifacts respectively.

-Additionally, the `RUSTFLAGS_STAGE_NOT_0` variable, as its name suggests, passes the given arguments if the stage is not 0.
+The `RUSTFLAGS_BOOTSTRAP` environment variable is passed as RUSTFLAGS to the bootstrap stage (stage0), and `RUSTFLAGS_NOT_BOOTSTRAP` is passed when building artifacts for later stages.

 ## Environment Variables